 “What I like most is to create emotions with eye-popping couture flowers and change the way we think of waste materials.
 And when I receive compliments, that I’m being told: “I’ll never see a plastic bag the same way again”, I find it great!”

-His innovative conscious beautiful artistry enables him to create in a variety of contexts and with many other craft artists as weavers as well.
+His innovative conscious beautiful artistry enables him to create in a variety of contexts and collaborate with many other craft artists such as weavers.
 The poetic consciousness of his creations already appeals to the great names of fashion and luxury indeed.
 His flowers decorated the « Christian Dior, dream designer » exhibition at the Musée des Arts Décoratifs .
 For now, until January 31, 2020, KENZO Parfums X WILLIAM AMOR are organizing a charity sale of 250 poppies the designer created for the Christmas and New Year holidays.
 Sounds like a perfect one-of-the-kind beautiful and conscious gift.

 Since 2011, upon request,the Daily Couture organizes private visits to Haute Couture Artisans workshops in Paris that collaborate with the greatest Parisian fashion brands.
 For information about it, please send your request to : firstname.lastname@example.org To know more about what can be organized for you, Our Haute Couture Artisans Workshops Tours organized by a Fashion Journalist will tell you more about it.
 To go further if curious about it, our references clients and Testimonials can be read.
 The Daily Couture is a media as well, and to get to know us better, here is our manifesto and story about how it all began :-) Last, what about joining us on twitter @thedailycouture and instagram